trade-tariff/trade-tariff-api-docs/source/getting-started.html.md

 ```

 This example uses the Ruby on Rails cache, which minimises the number of API calls.
 It is recommended you cache requests for 24 hours.

-It fetches the commodity data for pure-bred breeding animals with the commodity code `0101210000`.
-The response is parsed from JSON and relevant attributes are printed to the console.

 ## Node.js example